 1812-1816.
 Levin Winder (Federalist), governor.

 1812, Dec.
-12. Thomas Kemp, Fell's Point, launched Baltimore Clipper Chasseur, later famous under command of Thomas Boyle.
+12. Thomas Kemp, Fell's Point, launched Baltimore Clipper Chasseur, later famous under command of part-owner and privateer Thomas Boyle.

 1813.
 Hagerstown incorporated (Chapter 121, Acts of 1813, Dec. session).